ccycle/formulative/formulative-examples/visualization-scripts/README.md

 ## Examples

-All of the following example scripts are run in the [Harmonic Oscillator](.../equations/harmonic-oscillator/) directory (assuming that all numerical calculations have been done).
+All of the following scripts run in the [Harmonic Oscillator](.../equations/harmonic-oscillator/) directory (assuming that all numerical calculations have been done).

 Example: